Casey-Summers/CP3402_Weekly_Learning_Journals/Learning_Journal_08.md

 > - What careers use these skills, and are they something I am looking for or working towards?
 > - Was there something specific about the way I learned things that was effective this week?

 My learning this week has shown me that syntax familiarity and quick debugging are crucial in any coding-related career.
 It relates to the industry by ensuring faster development times and fewer production errors.
 I see myself using this skill in future roles where a quick turnaround on coding tasks is vital.
-Also, the hands-on and do-it-yourself approach of this experiment is sure to correlate well with practical experience gained from the work-place.
-Especially since this is the place where coding—backed tests prove especially effective.
+Also, the hands-on and do-it-yourself approach of this experiment is sure to correlate well with practical experience gained from the workplace.
+Especially since this is the place where coding-backed tests prove especially effective.

 <br>